 Therefore, writing text-heavy email campaigns that are long and tedious isn’t exactly the best thing to do.
 You need to structure your emails; first, help draw people into reading your content and then guide them toward the CTA.

 Use Images and Visuals

 The basic fact to take away from here is that email needs to be visual.
 Ideally, blocks of text should never be in any marketing email.
 That’s because visuals – both video and images – capture attention more easily.

 They’re also more memorable and help the contents remain relevant.
 Subsequent studies have shown that people can recall just 10% of text-based content compared to 65% of visual content over a three-day period.

 Your readers are most likely to respond when the content it’s relevant to their interests.
 You can start by adding their name in the subject line; that’s pretty basic in this era.
-You need to customize campaign content based on list segments to maximize engagement (more on that next).
-Here’s more on why it’s important.
+You need to personalize campaign content based on list segments to maximize engagement (more on that next).

 Keep it relevant

 Even if your list is small, it’s useful to categorize subscribers into different lists and segments.
 List segments make it easy to manage which subscribers get what content.
 When you personalize content and make it more relevant for any group of contacts, you stand to increase response rates.
 This kind of targeted optimization saves a lot of money compared to thousands of blanket emails..

 It’s ideal to assume your email campaigns aren’t the only interaction your subscribers have with your business.
 In the best case, your subscribers probably signed up for your email on your website or social media page.

 Because of this, your email campaigns should align with the colors, fonts, and branding you use across all your touchpoints.
 So your customers have a consistent perception of your brand.
 Branding helps build trust that the email is legitimate and increases the chance they’ll click through.